Source code:

 i.power( 2 ).toText()// Returns '-1'

-Operation functions on Q.ComplexNumber
+Operation functions on Q.ComplexNumber instances generally accept as

-arguments both sibling instances and pure Number
+arguments both sibling instances and pure Number instances, though the

-value returned is always an instance of Q.ComplexNumber
+value returned is always an instance of Q.ComplexNumber.

 Constructor